 David Mogavero, Senior Principal

-Through his professional practice and tenure as a board member and President of the Environmental Council of Sacramento and The Planning and Conservation League, and board member of the Council of Infill Builders, David has promoted the widespread adoption of these principles in projects and communities throughout California.
+Through his professional practice, his writings and lectures, and as past president and board member of the Environmental Council of Sacramento and the Planning and Conservation League, and board member of the Council of Infill Builders, David has promoted the widespread adoption of sustainable building and smart growth practices and policies.

 Craig Stradley, Principal